liferay/liferay-docs/develop/tutorials/articles/03-portlets/packaging-a-jsf-application.markdown

 **Drawbacks:**

 - This is an approach that is not supported by your Liferay DXP subscription.
-- Bypasses the Liferay auto-deploy process, and the WAB Generator.
+- Bypasses the Liferay auto-deploy process and the WAB Generator.
 - Developers must have the `WEB-INF/web.xml` descriptor fully ready for deployment with a `<listener>` for Liferay's `PluginContextListener`.
-- The Import-Package and Bundle-ClassPath sections of the `META-INF/MANIFEST.MF` will likely be more difficult to configure since the Import-Package header must be specified by the developer.
+- The `Import-Package` and `Bundle-ClassPath` sections of the `META-INF/MANIFEST.MF` will likely be more difficult to configure since the `Import-Package` header must be specified by the developer.

 Here's an example `web.xml` descriptor you could use that is ready for
 deployment: